Global CityIntelligence

 Energy Readiness in Tokyo

 Tokyo has strong engineering capacity and resilience discipline, but energy transition is constrained by dense demand and climate stress.
+Energy in Tokyo scores 84/100, placing it in the strong group of the indexed set.

 Last updated